Traube1000101/quoterer/README.md

 - Fill in the values.
 The namespace uuid must be a valid UUIDV4, create one e.g. with an [online generator](https://www.uuidgenerator.net/version4).

 ## Usage
-- Deploy the commands to you discord app
+- ~~Deploy the commands to your discord app~~ There's currently an issue regarding this, commands can't be deployed!
 ```
 (cd bot; npm run deploy)
 ```